 Back To Blog

-Springtime!
-The weather improves, flowers start to bloom, and tax season is over!
-As the outside world warms up, your thoughts might turn to spring cleaning.
-As you start improvement projects around and outside your house, take the time to review your children’s 529 account as well.
+It’s finally springtime.
+As the outside world warms up and you’re likely spending more time at home, your thoughts may turn to spring cleaning.
+As you start improvement projects around and outside your house, be sure to take time to review your children’s 529 account.
 Ohio’s 529 Plan, CollegeAdvantage, can help.

 To log into your account, create a strong and complex password that contains at least eight characters, including letters, capitalized letter, numbers, and special characters, like punctuation marks and symbols.
 Additionally, you should clear the cache and cookies on your computer, mobile, or handheld device regularly.

 If you receive a tax refund in 2020, saving it in your Ohio 529 account could be your entire college savings plan.
 Use our College Savings Planner to see how much you can save by contributing your federal tax return annually to your tax-free 529 plan.

 For example, if you contribute the average federal tax return for Ohioans of $2,539 to Ohio’s 529 Plan for the next 17 years, you can save up to 79 percent of in-state college tuition and fees.
 Watch this video to see the numbers!